Botanical nomenclature training course

 Participants from the 2011 Botanical Nomenclature course

-The course will teach the basic principles of plant nomenclature according to the International Code of Nomenclature (ICN) for algae, fungi and plants, so that participants can apply good nomenclatural practice when undertaking taxonomic revisions, compiling checklists etc. Participants will have time to pursue their own research interests using the collections at Kew, with the emphasis on identifying and solving nomenclatural problems.
+This in-depth course will teach the principles of plant nomenclature according to the International Code of Nomenclature (ICN) for algae, fungi and plants, so that participants can apply good nomenclatural practice when undertaking taxonomic revisions, compiling checklists etc. Participants will have time to pursue their own research interests using the collections at Kew, with the emphasis on identifying and solving nomenclatural problems.

 Course duration: The course runs Monday-Friday for one week